-The SAT remains one of the major gateways to college, but many students lack the fundamental academic skills to tackle the test.
-The Sophomore Skills program provides intensive tutoring in math, reading, and writing, helping students excel on the PSAT, SAT, Regents exams, and in their core classes.
-This year, 150 volunteers at 15 schools and community centers will empower over 390 students gain the skills need to get into the college of their choice.
+We need your support in helping NYC public high school students build their foundational skills in Math and English!
+The Sophomore Skills program is designed to provide intensive tutoring in math, reading and writing, which helps students excel on the SAT, Regents exams, and their core classes.
+This year, 160 volunteers at schools and community centers will empower over 470 students to improve their chances of getting into the college of their choice.

-Sophomore Skills runs weekly from late February through May on weekday evenings (usually from 6:30 to 8:00 p.m.) and Saturdays (usually from 10:00 a.m. to 11:30 a.m.) at 15 locations throughout the city.
-After training, you will be able to choose your time, day, and location.
+Sophomore Skills projects run weekly from March through early June on weekday evenings (from 6:00 to 8:00 p.m.) and Saturdays (from 10:00 to 12:00 p.m.) at about 18 locations throughout the city.
+Upon completion of the training, you will have the opportunity to choose your time, day, and location.
+See you there.

 Training sessions are held throughout the last week of January and first 3 weeks of February.
 Attend a training and learn all the tools you’ll need to work with your students.